aroemers/mount-lite/README.md

 ;=> (#'user/b #'user/c)
 ```

+This cascading is great to work with, and in combination with the [tools.namespace](https://github.com/clojure/tools.namespace) library it can really shine.
+Whenever you make sure your namespaces with `defstate` definitions have `{:clojure.tools.namespace.repl/unload false}` as metadata, calling `(clojure.tools.namespace.repl/refresh :after 'mount.lite/start)` will only stop the required states and restart them.

-There may be cases where you don't want this cascading stop behaviour.
+Still, there may be cases where you don't want this cascading stop behaviour.
 To alter this behaviour, one can set a different mode via the `on-reload` function.
 Given no arguments, it returns the current mode.
 Given an argument, you can set the reload behaviour to one the following modes:

 * `:cascade` - This is the default, as described above.
 * `:stop` - This will stop only the state that is being redefined.